zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/alibaba/alibaba_terraform/_index.md

   helm version
   ```

-* optional: [Install or update Aliyun CLI to latest version 3.0.73 and above](https://github.com/aliyun/aliyun-cli).
+* (Optional) [Install or update Aliyun CLI to latest version 3.0.73 and above](https://github.com/aliyun/aliyun-cli).
 Use the below command to check your current installed version.

   > Ālǐyún or Aliyun is actually the chinese name for Alibaba Cloud